I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_file_object.md

 </tr>
 </table>

-`FsContext`

-A pointer to whatever optional state a driver maintains about the file object; otherwise,
-      <b>NULL</b>.
-For file system drivers, this member <u>must</u> point to a
-      <a href="..\ntifs\ns-ntifs-_fsrtl_advanced_fcb_header.md">FSRTL_ADVANCED_FCB_HEADER</a> header structure that is contained within a file-system-specific structure; otherwise system instability can result.
-Usually, this header structure is embedded in a file control block (FCB).
-However, on some file systems that support multiple data streams, such as NTFS, this header structure is a stream control block (SCB).

-<div class="alert"><b>Note</b>  In a WDM device stack, only the functional device object (FDO) can use the two context pointers.
-File system drivers share this member across multiple opens to the same data stream.</div>
-<div> </div>

-`FsContext2`

-A pointer to whatever additional state a driver maintains about the file object; otherwise,
-      <b>NULL</b>.

-<div class="alert"><b>Note</b>  This member is opaque for drivers in the file system stack because the underlying file system utilizes this member.</div>
-<div> </div>

-`IrpList`
+`FileName`

+A <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure whose <b>Buffer</b> member points to a read-only Unicode string that holds the name of the file opened on the volume.
+If the volume is being opened, the <b>Length</b> member of the
+      <b>UNICODE_STRING</b> structure will be zero.
+Note that the file name in this string is valid only during the initial processing of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548630">IRP_MJ_CREATE</a> request.
+This file name should <u>not</u> be considered valid after the file system starts to process the <b>IRP_MJ_CREATE</b> request.
+The storage for the string pointed to by the <b>Buffer</b> member of the <b>UNICODE_STRING</b> structure is allocated in paged system memory.
+For more information about obtaining a file name, see <a href="..\fltkernel\nf-fltkernel-fltgetfilenameinformation.md">FltGetFileNameInformation</a>.

+`CurrentByteOffset`

-An opaque pointer to the head of the IRP list associated with the file object.
+A read-only member that specifies the file offset, in bytes, associated with the file object.

-`IrpListLock`

-An opaque pointer to a <a href="https://msdn.microsoft.com/a37c0db4-ff9c-4958-a9f4-62b671458d03">KSPIN_LOCK</a> structure that serves as the spin lock used to synchronize access to the file object's IRP list.
+`Waiters`

+A read-only member used by the system to count the number of outstanding waiters on a file object opened for synchronous access.

+`Busy`

+A read-only member used by the system to indicate whether a file object opened for synchronous access is currently busy.

 `LastLock`